lrcortizo/javaee-app-social-network/README.md

 ## Deployment Environment

-The environment is based on Maven 3, MySQL 5.5, WildFly 8.2.1 and Eclipse Mars for JEE.
+The environment is based on Maven 3, MySQL 5.5, WildFly 8.2.1 and Eclipse Neon for JEE.

 ### Java JDK 8